-Welding long joints in thin sheet metal is actually tricky; the thinner the metal, the harder it is to weld.
+Welding long joints in thin sheet metal is actually tricky.
+The thinner the metal, the harder it is to weld.
 For one, you have to be careful about how much heat you put in to avoid burn-through.

 To avoid this, a welder can weld short sections at a time, limiting the amount of localized heat put into the metal.
 This is generally called “skip-welding”.
 The welder is supposed to come back and fill in the gaps between the welds, rotating around until a continuous weld is achieved.

 In cheaper gun safes, the skip welds are not connected, leaving the joints non-continuous and much weaker.
-Plastic body filler compound is put in between them to make the joint look continuous, when it is not.
+Plastic body filler compound is put in between the welds to make the joint look continuous, when it is not.
 To top it off, filler material is flammable.
 The outer seams are the most vulnerable to opening up in a fire, putting the flammable filler material in direct contact with the flames.

 MIG welding is also notorious for cold joints at weld start, which are weaker than proper welds.
 Modern MIG welding machines do have technology to prevent this.
 But is a corner-cutting cheap gun safe welded in China, Mexico, or even the USA likely to have the latest and greatest welding equipment working on it?